skeydan/guides_de_voyage/guides_de_voyage.md

 Pavel Grinfeld, Introduction to Tensor Analysis and the Calculus of Moving Surfaces.

 ## Waves

 Arnt Inge Vistnes, Physics of Oscillations and Waves.

 Daniel Fleisch, A Student's Guide to Waves.

 ## Atmosphere / meteorology

 Cushman-Roisin & Beckers, Geophysical fluid dynamics.

-Gordon, Grace, Schwerdtfeger & Byron-Scott, Dynamic meteorology: A basic course.

 Dieter Etling, Theoretische Meteorologie.

 Michael Hantel, Einführung Theoretische Meteorologie.

 Stommel & Moore, An introduction to the Coriolis force.

+Gordon, Grace, Schwerdtfeger & Byron-Scott, Dynamic meteorology: A basic course.

+## Neuroscience

+Solms, The Hidden Spring.

+Sterling, What is health?

+Feldman-Barrett, How emotions are made.